 As you will be alone and have no one to talk to, you will end up meeting more people than you would if you were travelling with a friend.

-Solo travel taught me to be able to talk to almost anyone, and introduced me to some of my best friends.
+Solo travel taught me to be able to talk to almost anyone and introduced me to some of my best friends.
 Sooo many people travel alone, and everyone is in the same position.
 Don’t fear being alone when travelling, embrace it, and engage with other travellers around you.

 You are in complete control

 The most liberating part of travelling alone is your ability to do absolutely anything you want whenever you want.
-You get to decide if you will wake up early or sleep in, what day trip you want to talk, when you will eat, and you get to do it all at your own pace.
+You get to decide if you will wake up early or sleep in, what day trip you want to take, what you will eat, and you get to do it all at your own pace.
 Without a travel companion to answer to, you accept more spontaneous offers and come across more opportunities.

 It pays to put your self out there

-It can be as simple as starting a conversation with the person next to you on the bus, or trying a new activity that you wouldn’t usually do.
-Sometimes putting your self out there is the best way to meet new people and have a good time.
+It can be as simple as starting a conversation with the person next to you on the bus or trying a new activity that you wouldn’t usually do.
+Sometimes putting yourself out there is the best way to meet new people and have a good time.

 Travelling alone is empowering